tilt-dev/tilt.build/docs/local_resource.md

 ---
-title: Run Local and/or Occasional Workflows with Local Resource
+title: Setting up Local Commands, Servers, and Tests
-description: "A technical reference on how to use local build steps in your Tiltfile"
+description: "Define local commands as part of your dev environment, even if they're not containerized"
 layout: docs
 sidebar: guides
 ---

 Each entry in your Tilt sidebar is a **resource**---a unit of work managed by Tilt.

 The most common type of Tilt resource is one that represents a deployed service, and is made up of